Advancing TMS since 1992

 TMS and depression

-Learn more about TMS and depression
+Learn more

-what is depression?
+What is depression?

-Clinical depression
+Clinical explanation

 During depression, the brain is not operating at full capacity in the areas responsible for emotion and emotional regulation.
 The emotional control center of the brain is less active or even in-active.
 Signals along the neural pathways to and from the brain that would normally regulate moods and emotions do not work properly when a person is clinically depressed.

-How TMS works as a treatment for depression
+How TMS works in depression

 Transcranial magnetic stimulation (TMS) therapy works by sending short magnetic pulses to target the exact areas of the brain affected by depression – stimulating and activating these neural pathways so that the inactive signals begin firing and working again, thus, restoring the emotional control center.